REFLECTION CARDS - DIGITAL BOOKLET

 A question for you:

-You don’t have to do it the ‘right’ way.
-Where in your life are you copying someone else’s steps, even though your own gut tells you something different?
+Where in your life are you copying someone else’s steps, or following a path simply because it’s familiar, even though your own voice is pointing somewhere else?

 A scent tip:

-Stand over freshly ground coffee and inhale deeply.
-Coffee at night energy.
-Break the rules on purpose.
-Let that rich, dark note remind you to do it your way today.
+Lean over freshly ground coffee and inhale deeply.
+There’s a hint of that coffee at night energy — doing something simply because it feels right to you.
+Let that rich, dark note remind you that your way doesn’t need approval.

 I allow plans to change with ease.